 East Kilbride pollen forecast - today, tomorrow and the week ahead

-Today (25 June) pollen in East Kilbride is high; grass is high; cypress is medium.
-Tomorrow (26 June 2026) levels are similar - grass remains high, cypress declining.
+Today (16 July) pollen in East Kilbride is medium; cypress and grass are medium.
+Tomorrow (17 July 2026) levels are similar - cypress declining, grass declining.
 Over the following five days cypress and grass will increase.
 Forecasts are calculated by Airmine using satellites to map local vegetation and determine pollen season onset.

 For long term forecasts and maps, see the Airmine app